sithinkumar2005/customer-churn/README.md

 The Random Forest model learns patterns from historical customer data by combining multiple decision trees.
 Each tree contributes to the final prediction, improving accuracy and reducing overfitting.
 The Flask API serves as a bridge between the trained model and external systems.
 ---
 ## Future Enhancements
--Input schema validation
+- Input schema validation

--Model versioning
+- Model versioning

--Authentication and authorization
+- Authentication and authorization

--Cloud deployment
+- Cloud deployment

--Frontend integration
+- Frontend integration